JiachengZhao98/Banking-Ledger-System/README.md

-Real-time Transaction Challenge
+Real-time Transaction System
 ===============================
 ## Overview
-You are tasked with building a simple bank ledger system that utilizes the [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) pattern to maintain a transaction history.
+A simple bank ledger system that utilizes the [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) pattern to maintain a transaction history.
 The system should allow users to perform basic banking operations such as depositing funds, withdrawing funds, and checking balances.
 The ledger should maintain a complete and immutable record of all transactions, enabling auditability and reconstruction of account balances at any point in time.

 ## Details
 The [included service.yml](service.yml) is the OpenAPI 3.0 schema to a service we would like you to create and host.